egemenimre/satkit/docs/about.md

 ## About the Author

 My name is [Egemen Imre](https://twitter.com/uyducusirin), the author of satkit.
 While this project has really been yet another excuse to learn Python for me, for more than 20 years I have been developing Orbital Mechanics software professionally for topics ranging from satellite mission analysis and design, to actual satellite operations.

 ## Acknowledgements

-The guys at CS deserve praise for the excellent open-source [Orekit](https://www.orekit.org) orbital mechanics library written in Java.
+The folks at CS deserve praise for the excellent open-source [Orekit](https://www.orekit.org) orbital mechanics library written in Java.
 While the interface is occasionally mind-boggling, the breadth of functions is simply amazing.
 Petrus Hyvönen has been maintaining the [Orekit Python Wrapper](https://gitlab.orekit.org/orekit-labs/python-wrapper), which opened the doors of Orekit to Python.